tophat/sanity-runner/service/README.md

 Requires a slack api key to be in AWS Secret Manager with the formatted name `sanity_runner/slack_api_token`.
 This secret should be set up with the secret/value pair of `secret:`slack_api_token and `value:` <insert slack_api_token>

+#### SlackHandler

+Requires slack integration to be enabled.
+Optional configuration that allows a handler to be prepended to from of slack messages.

 ### Pagerduty